WhiskeySockets/Baileys/README.md

     ```
 - To search through messages
     ``` ts
-    const response = await client.searchMessages ('so cool', 25, 0) // get 25 messages of the first page of results
+    const response = await client.searchMessages ('so cool', null, 25, 1) // search in all chats
     console.log (`got ${response.messages.length} messages in search`)

+    const response2 = await client.searchMessages ('so cool', '1234@c.us', 25, 1) // search in given chat
     ```
 Of course, replace ``` xyz ``` with an actual ID.
 Append ``` @s.whatsapp.net ``` for individuals & ``` @g.us ``` for groups.